Explore the World with the MIT Alumni Travel Program

 Interested in learning about Chile's amazing observatories?
 Curious about the engineering marvels of Northern Italy?
-These trips and more are available through the MIT Alumni Travel Program, which annually offers more than 40 unique trips to locations around the world.
+These trips and more are available through the MIT Alumni Travel Program, which annually offers unique trips to locations around the world.
 In the past year, more than 600 travelers took part in the MIT trips.

 The trips, which are open to the greater MIT community, often feature MIT faculty or other expert scholars who add a learning component to each program.
 An excellent example of the program’s offerings is “Berlin: Historic Treasures and Modern Marvels,” a week-long program in Germany that took place earlier in summer 2013.